DekinderDries/track-shared-js/50-web-development/30-angular/codelab04/README.md

 ### NgIf
 - Last step to make this first requirement work is adding a new section which shows us what we actually want to see.
 Binding a click event is not enough in this case, we need to specify what we want to put where on our screen as well.
-Start by adding the following code to your ``profile.gallery.component.ts`` file.
+Start by adding the following code to your ``profile.gallery.component.html`` file.
   ```
   <div class="col-md-3">
     <div class="gallery-detail">